 Fortunately, we weren’t confronted with a lot of choices at the harbor — there’s one path, presumably leading towards the center of the village.

-North Port (to/from Amantani) to Central Plaza
+North Port to Isla Taquile’s Central Plaza

 Despite Isla Taquile’s population eclipsing Amantani’s (2,200 vs. 800), we still found the island to be peaceful and bucolic.